HuhnRetter/Informatikprojekt/ColorRecognition/README.md

 # Color Recognition

 The color recognition is based on a simple neural network with one hidden layer.
-The model is trained with the HSL-Values of a color instead of the BGR-Values to have a better comparison between manual (predetermined by human) and automatic (weights learned by neural net) color detection.
-For the color detection only the H and L Values from HSL are being used because they are sufficient for simple color recognition.
-The trained colors consists of white, red, green and other.
+The model is trained with the HSL-Values of a color instead of the BGR-Values to have a better comparison between manual (predetermined by human) and automatic (weights learned by neural network) color detection.
+For the color detection only the H and L Values from HSL are being used, because they are sufficient for simple color recognition.
+The trained colors consists of white, red, green and "other".
 The following code snippet shows an example of the predetermined weights for the color red and white.

 ```python
 if light_value > 229: